Léon Dehon: Priesthood

-Dehon ensured that another focus of the order was to promote a special devotion to Eucharistic adoration.
-The order received the decree of praise from Pope Leo XIII on 25 February 1888.
+Dehon ensured that another focus of the congregation was to promote a special devotion to Eucharistic adoration.
+The congregation received the decree of praise from Pope Leo XIII on 25 February 1888.
 In a 6 September audience, the pope asked Dehon to preach based on the pope's documents.
 The pope later appointed him in 1897 as a consultant to the Congregation of the Index.
 He said: "Let it be known that I approve his positions as I entrust him to the function of one who must judge the doctrine of others".

 In 1889 Dehon started a magazine called Reign of the Sacred Heart.
-Though the Dehonians had secured the support of Leo XIII and his successors, until Pope Pius XI Dehon and the order's priests were accused of slander and various other charges.
+Though the Dehonians had secured the support of Leo XIII and his successors, until Pope Pius XI Dehon and the congregation's priests were accused of slander and various other charges.
 Dehon was criticised for his behaviour and relations with the diocese overall.
 He participated in congresses and conferences and founded new houses.
 He was especially noted for hearing confessions for long hours at a time.

 Dehon began the construction of the Basilica del Sacro Cuore di Cristo Re in Rome (18.05.1920).
 Pius X had said of Dehon in 1906: "We are looking for saints.
 Here is one that is being born".
-Pius XI granted his order definitive papal approval in 1923.
+Pius XI granted the congregation definitive papal approval in 1923.

-In 1906 the order's motherhouse relocated to Brussels after passage of legislation in France in 1905 to establish Church-State separation.
+In 1906 the congregation's motherhouse relocated to Brussels after passage of legislation in France in 1905 to establish Church-State separation.
 The new law resulted in difficulties for religious congregations, which often served as integral parts of local governments to administer welfare and operate schools.
 Dehon wrote numerous articles for newspapers and periodicals, and published books on social matters and devotional topics.